yc22305/CubeSat/README.md

 The [modified "ArduinoHardware.h"](https://github.com/yc22305/CubeSat/blob/master/ArduinoHardware.h) is uploaded in this reporitory.
 I add a macro `USE_SERIAL_ONE` for users to decide using "Serial" or "Serial1" in arduino; the code line is around **line 76**.
 It is a very simple modification so you could easily take a look into the code and make yor own changes.

 ##### [NOTE:]
 Another method to specify the serial port is discussed [here](https://answers.ros.org/question/198247/how-to-change-the-serial-port-in-the-rosserial-lib-for-the-arduino-side/).
 The method could be concluded as defining a new class for costom usage.
-However, I found some functions only support the class `ArduinoHardware`(the class provided in the rosserial_arduino package, **NOT the one we CREATE!**), such as `tf::TransformBroadcaster::init()`.
+However, I found some functions only support the class `ArduinoHardware`(a class provided in the rosserial_arduino package, **NOT the one we CREATE!**), such as `tf::TransformBroadcaster::init()`.
 That is, a new class definition may lead to failure of using such functions.
 This might be a negligence of rosserial development.

 ##### [NOTE:]
 1. Implements in remote devices are described in my another reporitory "Arduino_ROS_Communication".